gcosma/COP509/README.md

 Notes: Ratings start from **1** to **5**, but the result of ***to_categorical()*** starts from **0**.
 Therefore, every Rating label needs to be decreased with **1** if training and testing, and the result of prediction needs to be increased with **1**.

-# Week 1, Day 3 Thursday : NLP with Deep Learning and Word Embeddings
+# Week 3: NLP with Deep Learning and Word Embeddings
 ---

 **Lecture Material**